 3. The whole package

 Advanced orthodontics is about your entire treatment plan.
 During your first consultation, you’ll learn about your treatment options and costs.
 You can also see exactly how your treatment will progress.
-You can even see what the finished results will be, all thanks to advanced technologies.
+In many cases you can even see an indication of what the finished results will be, all thanks to advanced technologies.

 The team at Fine Orthodontics are proud to offer some of the most cutting-edge technology in the orthodontic field.
 We understand that no two smiles are ever going to be the same.
 That’s exactly why we use these technologies to provide personalised treatment plans.

 For instance, we can offer precise scanning, which ensures effective results within your unique treatment plan.
 Now, you don’t have to endure messy impressions and metal braces with brackets and wires.
-Instead, we can take better images of your teeth, all thanks to advanced scanning technology.
+Instead, we can capture a 3D model of your teeth, all thanks to advanced scanning technology.

-In advanced orthodontics, we also use 3D Imaging to get high-resolution images of your teeth and jaw.
-It’s a quick process that gives us, and you, a more precise orthodontic treatment.
+In advanced orthodontics, we also use 3D radiography to get high-resolution images of your teeth and jaw.
+It’s a quick process that gives us better information to provide you with more precise orthodontic treatment.

-We also 3D images and related software to determine the most accurate and time-efficient course of treatment for your smile.
-This plan can then direct a robotic arm to pre-bend braces wires for a truly accurate advanced orthodontics treatment.
+We also use 3D data and related software to determine the most accurate and time-efficient course of treatment for your smile.
+This allows us to pre-plan orthodontic movements on a computer.
+In the case of braces, this software can direct a robotic arm to pre-bend braces wires to suit your treatment needs, facilitating highly-advanced orthodontics treatment.

 As you can see, advanced orthodontics involves state-of-the-art technology and treatments to achieve the healthiest smile in the shortest amount of time.

-But why exactly do people visit an orthodontist?
+But why exactly do people visit an orthodontist in the first place?
 In short, it’s to get their teeth straightened.
-However, there are more important elements to your bite and how it will fit together at the end of your treatment.
+There are many important elements to your bite, and your orthodontist will need to consider how your teeth will fit together at the end of your treatment.

-It used to be that you could only achieve a straighter and healthier smile with metal braces.
-Traditional metal braces first hit the market in the mid-1920s, with less obvious, clear sets coming out in the 1970s.
-While these braces may be like a rite of passage for teenagers, they can put self-conscious and public-facing adults off the idea of orthodontic treatment.
+While these braces may sometimes seem like a rite of passage for teenagers, their appearance can put self-conscious and public-facing adults off the idea of orthodontic treatment.

-As advanced orthodontics progressed, Invisalign was introduced in in 1990s and today there are plenty of options for straightening teeth that are discrete.
+As advanced orthodontics progressed, Invisalign® was invented in the late 1990s and today there are plenty of options for straightening teeth that are discrete.

 What Advanced Orthodontics Can Do for You

-We cannot stress the importance of orthodontic care enough.
-While this field of dentistry certainly addresses cosmetic issues, there is a wide range of issues that orthodontists treat that are vital for proper oral health.
-Also, misaligned teeth and jaws can put stress on your chewing muscles which can result in shoulder, neck and back pain, TMJ syndrome and headaches.
+Orthodontic care can offer numerous benefits.
+While this field of dentistry certainly addresses cosmetic issues, there is a wide range of functional issues that orthodontists treat that are important to optimise overall oral health.

-Whether your child or teenager needs orthodontic treatment or, as an adult, you’re ready for a healthy mouth of straight teeth, technologies like digitally customised clear aligners (e.g. Invisalign) and accelerated orthodontics mean there are lots of options for a wide range of issues.
+Whether your child or teenager needs orthodontic treatment or, as an adult, you’re ready for a healthy mouth of straight teeth, technologies like digitally customised clear aligners (e.g. Invisalign®) and accelerated orthodontics mean there are lots of options available to treat a wide range of issues.

 Time to Fix Your Smile

 For hundreds of years, society has valued healthy and straight teeth.
-As a result, a long line of medical experts have developed more stylish, effective and safer techniques in terms of advanced orthodontics.
-Trusted specialists spend years studying, developing and mastering today’s modern tools and techniques.
+As a result, orthodontic technique have been refined to offer more stylish, effective and comfortable advanced orthodontic options.
+Specialists have spent years studying, developing and mastering today’s modern tools and techniques.

-Unlike the early days of orthodontics, modern professionals now have a host of means to help with your dental issues.
+Unlike the early days of orthodontics, modern professionals now have a variety of means to help with your bite and alignment issues.
 From lingual and self-litigating braces to clear aligners and 3D imaging, we can now tailor every treatment option to each patient.